 Learning Journey & Sequencing Rationale

-Learners spend fourteen weeks studying a full-length Shakespeare play (Macbeth).
-Learners revisit the context of Shakespeare and the form of a play and look at the conventions of tragedy in preparation for their study of Romeo and Juliet at key stage four.
+Learners spend fourteen weeks studying a full-length Shakespeare play (Romeo and Juliet).
+Learners revisit the context of Shakespeare and the form of a play and look at the conventions of tragedy in preparation for their study of Macbeth at key stage four.
 Learners revisit the concepts of characterisation and theme, and are also introduced to methods unique to the dramatic form (stage directions, asides, soliloquies).
 Learners revisit and practise key analytical skills needed for key stage four (annotation, inference, interpretation) and practise honing their ability to write critically about both character and theme.

 A knowledge organiser is an important document that lists the important facts that learners should know by the end of a unit of work.
 It is important that learners can recall these facts easily, so that when they are answering challenging questions in their assessments and GCSE and A-Level exams, they are not wasting precious time in exams focusing on remembering simple facts, but making complex arguments, and calculations.